 In ten days, we raised over $173,000!
 We then started the “Whit Whit Fund” at Memorial Sloan Kettering Cancer Center.
 The “Whit Whit Fund” raises money to research pediatric tumor cancers.
-To date we have raised almost $850,000 for a total of over $1,000,000 for Pediatric Cancer research!
+To date we have raised over $1,100,000 for a total of over $1,300,000 for Pediatric Cancer research!

 Make a donation by clicking above or if you prefer to write a check:

 Checks should be made payable to: MSKCC.
 Write memo as: “Whit Whit Fund”.